doctolib/hospital_logfile_analyzer/README.md

 # Introduction
 Tool to parse Cloverleaf log files.
+This tool is not affiliated with Infor Cloverleaf and has been developed to parse the logfile and analyze the contents for errors.

 # How to use
 Using git, clone the repository to your working directory: